 Numerous counties, cities, and villages in Northeast Ohio have passed ordinances or resolutions covering fair housing.
-Locally, there are 3 governments in Ashtabula County that have fair housing ordinances, 37 in Cuyahoga County, 4 in Lake County, 10 in Lorain County, and 3 in Medina County.
-There are no local fair housing ordinances in Geauga County.23 While some of these ordinances provide the same protection as federal or state law, others are broader, offering protection from discrimination to additional classes of individuals.24 The additional classes protected by cities in the region (and the number of local jurisdictions protecting them) include age (25 ordinances), marital status (20), creed (18), sexual orientation (19), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (13), military discharge status (1), occupation (1), parental status (1), source of income (5), and association with a protected class (2).
+Locally, there are 3 governments in Ashtabula County that have fair housing ordinances, 39 in Cuyahoga County, 4 in Lake County, 10 in Lorain County, and 3 in Medina County.
+There are no local fair housing ordinances in Geauga County.
+While some of these ordinances provide the same protection as federal or state law, others are broader, offering protection from discrimination to additional classes of individuals.
+The additional classes protected by cities in the region (and the number of local jurisdictions protecting them) include age (26 ordinances), marital status (21), creed (19), sexual orientation (21), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (14), military discharge status (1), occupation (1), parental status (1), physical characteristic (1), source of income (5), and association with a protected class (2).